 [Editor’s note: The previous post, detailing our last days in Japan, omitted a rather crucial detail — our nearly-botched mission to return Shawn to Canada.
 The first few paragraphs have been updated to include that story.]

-Our last big trip during our time in Asia was to the Philippines, the source of half of Amelia’s genes and a startling variety of deep-fried foods.
-Unlike our previous trips, we didn’t have much planned beyond “show up in Manila and see what happens”, which is Amelia’s preferred method of itinerary construction.
+Our last big trip during our time in Asia was to the Philippines, the source of half of The Missus’s genes and a startling variety of deep-fried foods.
+Unlike our previous trips, we didn’t have much planned beyond “show up in Manila and see what happens”, which is The Missus’s preferred method of itinerary construction.

 This worked out surprisingly well for us.
 We arrived at our hostel, asked what there was to see, and were immediately caught up in the wake of two impromptu tour guides.
 These two fine gents (whose names, I am ashamed to admit, I do not recall) lead us outside and onto the Philippines’ signature mode of transportation — a jeepney!